eslint/eslint/docs/rules/no-eval.md

 this.eval("var a = 0");
 ```

+Examples of **incorrect** code for this rule with browser environment:

 ```js
 /*eslint no-eval: "error"*/
 /*eslint-env browser*/

 window.eval("var a = 0");
 ```

+Examples of **incorrect** code for this rule with node environment:

 ```js
 /*eslint no-eval: "error"*/